 - Force Majeure.
 Neither party will be liable to the other for breach of this Agreement, other than a failure to pay fees when due, if the breach is caused by is an unexpected event that (a) prevents or delays a party (the “Affected Party”) from performing an obligation under this Agreement, in whole or in part, whether foreseen or unforeseen; (b) is beyond the reasonable control of the Affected Party; and (c) is not able to be avoided or overcome through the exercise of reasonable diligence by the Affected Party.

 - Notices.
 All notices given under this Agreement must be in English, and sent to addresses specified on the signature page (as to Seagate, including the email address), or any other addresses the parties designate in writing.
 All notices are effective when received, or upon attempted delivery if receipt is refused.

 - Electronic Signatures and Click-to-Agree.
 Either party may accept or sign any document through electronic means, such as an electronic signature or clicking a virtual button on a webpage that indicates that party’s acceptance.
 The parties shall not contest the validity or enforceability of electronic signatures and acceptances on the grounds that they fail to comply with the Statute of Frauds or similar laws requiring that contracts be in writing.
-The parties may this Agreement in multiple counterparts, and the parties’ signatures need not appear together on the same counterpart.

 - Relationship of the Parties.
 The relationship of the parties under this Agreement is that of independent contractors.
 Except as expressly provided in this Agreement, no party shall hold itself out as an agent, legal representative, joint venturer, or partner of the other party.
 No party is authorized to make any contract, warranty, or representation by or on behalf of the other party.